VAT is payable on importation of goods or removal of goods from Bond on goods that attract VAT. VAT may be deferred in certain instances.

 - Any person who produces proof to the satisfaction of the Commissioner that he or she has imported goods of a capital nature or approved medical equipment for his or her own use

-- This includes companies and partnerships as well
+- This includes companies and partnerships.

 How does one apply?

-- The application should be in writing quoting your business partner number (BP) and should be submitted to your nearest ZIMRA office
+- The application should be in writing quoting your business partner number (BP) and should be submitted to your nearest ZIMRA office.

 - Specify the goods on which deferment is being applied for and the industry which you operate under.

-- Declare that the goods are for own use and will not be disposed of even after deferment period without notifying the Commissioner
+- Declare that the goods are not for own use and will not be disposed of even after deferment period without notifying the Commissioner

 Which goods are of a capital nature?